CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/3~Code_Quality_&_Documentation.md

     @param time: the time to be formatted in units of seconds
     requires: time is a non-negative number

-    @returns: a string of equivalent time in hours, minutes and seconds separated by colons (:)
+    @returns: a string of equivalent time in hours, minutes, and seconds separated by colons (:)
     The minutes and seconds will be in the range 0-59 and seconds will have two significant digits.
-    If hours is 0 it will be omitted.
+    If hours are 0 it will be omitted.
 If the hours and minutes are 0 then they will be omitted.
     Minutes and seconds have leading 0s to two digits when after a colon.

     Ex.